0x1eef/xchan.rb/README.md

 **Send a Ruby object to a child process**

-This example shows how to send a Ruby object from a parent process to a child process.
-Something to keep in mind - `ch.recv` performs a blocking read until an object is sent to the channel.
-In this case, the object being sent is a string.
+The following example shows how to send a Ruby object from a parent process to a child process. `ch.recv` performs a blocking read until an object is sent to the channel.
+In the example, the object being sent is a string:

 ```ruby
 require "xchan"